💌 Love Philly? Sign up for the free Billy Penn newsletter to get everything you need to know about Philadelphia, every day.

 “Even if we get a pretty small percentage of people to be vaccinated.
 It’s more than we’ve had before … and this, I think, is a good idea.
 It’s not costing the city money,” said Mayor Jim Kenney.

-As of the sweepstakes announcement, just over half of adults in Philadelphia are fully vaccinated (52%), and more than two-thirds have gotten at least one dose (67%), per health department data.
+As of the sweepstakes announcement, just over half of adults in Philadelphia were fully vaccinated (52%), and more than two-thirds had gotten at least one dose (67%), per health department data.
+A month later, those numbers have gone up to 59% and 73%, respectively.

 The goal, said acting Health Commissioner Cheryl Bettigole, is 100%.
 “We aren’t setting up a herd immunity goal of 70% or 80% or 85%.
 We want everybody vaccinated.”